-- 1.4.2 Feedback process of the Institution may be classified as follows: Options: - 1.
-Feedback collected, analysed and action taken and feedback available on website - 2.
-Feedback collected, analysed and action has been taken - 3.
-Feedback collected and analysed - 4.
-Feedback collected - 5.
-Feedback not collected
+1.4.2 Feedback process of the Institution may be classified as follows: Options:

+1. Feedback collected, analysed and action taken and feedback available on website

+- 2. Feedback collected, analysed and action has been taken

-Response: C. Feedback collected and analysed
+- 3. Feedback collected and analysed

+- 4. Feedback collected

+- 5. Feedback not collected

+Response: A. Feedback collected, analysed and action taken and feedback available on website